Tamil mythology

+Statue of Murugan at Batu Caves, Malaysia.
+Murugan is known as Seyyon in ancient Tamil grammatical works Tholkappiyam.

 Tamil mythology refers to the folklore and traditions that are a part of the wider Dravidian pantheon, originating from the Tamil people.
 This body of mythology is a fusion of elements from Dravidian culture and the parent Indus Valley culture, both of which have been syncretised with mainstream Hinduism.

 Tamil literature, in tandem with Sanskrit literature and the Sthala puranas of temples, form a major source of information regarding Tamil mythology.
 The ancient epics of Tamilakam detail the origin of various figures in Hindu scriptures, like Agathiyar, Iravan, and Patanjali.
 Ancient Tamil literature contains mentions of nature-based indigenous deities like Tirumal, Murugan, and Kotravai.
 The Tolkappiyam hails Tirumal as Brahman, Murugan as Seyyon (the red one), and Kotravai as the goddess worshipped in the dry lands.
 By the eighth century BCE, Tamilakam became the springboard of the Bhakti movement, invoking devotional poetry composed by the poet-saints called the Alvars and the Nayanars, propagating popular worship of Vishnu and Shiva throughout the subcontinent.

 Deities

 Murugan

-Murugan, also known as Kandhan, Kumaran, Kartikeyan, and Subramaniyan, is the Hindu god of war and victory.
-He is the son of Parvati and Shiva, brother of Ganesha, and a god whose life has many versions in Hinduism.
-An important deity around South Asia since ancient times, Karthikeyan is particularly popular and predominantly worshipped in South India, Sri Lanka, Singapore and Malaysia as Murugan.
+Murugan, also known as Kandhan, Kumaran, Kartikeyan, and Subramaniyan, is a Hindu deity associated with war and victory.
+He is described as the son of Parvati and Shiva, brother of Ganesha, and a deity whose life has many versions in Hinduism.
+He is an mportant deity around South Asia since ancient times and is particularly popular and predominantly worshiped in South India, Sri Lanka, Singapore and Malaysia as Murugan.

-Murugan is an ancient god, traceable to the Vedic era.
+Murugan is an ancient god, mentioned in ancient Tamil grammatical works Tholkappiyam, the ten anthologies Pattuppāṭṭu, the eight anthologies Eṭṭuttokai sheds light on early ancient Dravidian religion.
+Seyyon (Also known as Murugan) was glorified as "the red god seated on the blue peacock, who is ever young and resplendent", as "the favored god of the Tamils".

 Originally a god of the Kurinji hillfolk of Tamilakam, this Dravidian deity of Murugan was syncretised with the Vedic god known as Subrahmanya.
 Archaeological evidence from 1st-century CE and earlier, where he is found with Hindu god Agni (fire), suggest that he was a significant deity in early Hinduism.
 He is found in many medieval temples all over India, such as at the Ellora Caves and Elephanta Caves.

 The iconography of Murugan varies significantly; he is typically represented as an ever-youthful man, riding or near a peacock, dressed with weapons sometimes near a rooster.
 Most icons show him with one head, but some show him with six heads reflecting the legend surrounding his birth.
 He grows up quickly into a philosopher-warrior, destroys evil in the form of asuras Taraka, teaches the pursuit of ethical life and the theology of Shaiva Siddhanta.
 After defeating the asura Surapadman, Murugan marries the two daughters of Vishnu, Devasena and Sundaravalli.
 He has inspired many poet-saints, such as Arunagirinathar.